dickensas/smartlexer/README.md

 But, here the parameter 1 becomes 2 and 2 becomes 1

 ## Template Methodology
-Currently experimenting with a compilcated JSON structure like a database
+Currently experimenting with a complicated JSON structure like a database

     "template":
     [